andrewshadura/blogue/content/2020-01-31-fsanitize-address.markdown

 Of course, `size_t` is 32-bit on 32-bit systems, but *significantly* wider on 64-bit ones, so no surprise this code would overwrite something else on the stack, in this case the signature data.

-One of the lessons I learnt from this way: never underestimate the compiler’s built-in tools, namely the sanitisers.
+One of the lessons I learnt from this way: never underestimate the compiler’s built-in tools.
+At least, not the sanitisers!

 Oh, just in case you want to see more: the patches currently live at the [Apertis GitLab](https://gitlab.apertis.org/pkg/development/imx-code-signing-tool/merge_requests/2/).